Last updated on July 27th, 2022 at 01:56 pm

-I have traveled to a place that left me speechless — a place so breathtakingly beautiful, that I am choosing to portray it in pictures and not words for a first-ever “Wordless Monday.”
-(OK, so I took the liberty of using a few more words than expected.)
+As part of my world travel dream, I have traveled to a place that left me speechless–a place so breathtakingly beautiful, that I am choosing to portray it in pictures rather than a long story because my words simply will not do it justice.

-The Place That Left Me “Wordless” was Havasupai Falls at the bottom of the Grand Canyon, Arizona.
+The place That left me “wordless” is Havasupai Falls at the bottom of the Grand Canyon, Arizona.

 Many people will make it to the Grand Canyon in their lifetime to marvel at its carved canyon beauty.
 Fewer people will hike in the Grand Canyon.
 And an even fewer percentage of people will venture to the far west side of the Grand Canyon to endure the 10-mile hike into the Havasupai tribe’s reservation village at the bottom.

-I want to tell you that’s it’s absolutely worth it.
-(If you aren’t up for the hike, you can take donkeys, horses or a helicopter down to the bottom and back up.)
+I want to tell you that it’s worth it.
+(If you aren’t up for the hike, you can take donkeys, horses, or a helicopter down to the bottom and back up).

 It’s incredibly stunning.
-Of course no pictures will ever do this place justice, so think about checking it our for yourself, if your looking for a challenge, yet rewarding–and probably the best–way to see America’s natural masterpiece, the Grand Canyon.
+Of course, no pictures will ever do this place justice, so think about checking it out for yourself, if you’re looking for a challenge, yet rewarding–and probably the best–way to see America’s natural masterpiece, the Grand Canyon.

 • Upon arrival, you must check in at the Havasupai Village.

-• The hike to the campground is 10 miles; only the 1.5 miles is steep switchbacks.
+• The hike to the campground is 10 miles; only the 1.5 miles are steep switchbacks.
 The rest is flat.

-• The terrain varies from rocky to slightly sandy, so know that going through the sand will take a little more out of you.
+• The terrain varies from rocky to slightly sandy, so know that hiking through sand will take more out of you physically.

-• You will share the trail with lots of donkeys and horses.
-Animals have the right away, and they won’t slow down.
+• You will share the trail with many donkeys and horses.
+Animals have the right away, and they won’t slow down for you.

-In my three-day camping trip, I hiked 26 miles total.
+On my three-day camping trip, I hiked 26 miles total.
 It didn’t feel like it when I was immersed in paradise.
-With that, I managed to knock an item off my bucket-list–Havasupai Falls.
-An item which I hope makes its way on to yours.
+With that, I managed to knock an item off my world travel dream bucket list!